Judekeyser/tail_recursive/README.md

 	return 1 * f(stack, k-1)  # fails to compile
 ```

 This is expected for tail recursion.
-On the other hand, the code now performs much faster and with much more
+On the other hand, the code now performs for a large number of iterations.
-available iteration steps than before.

 Small benchmarks and stack test
 -------------------------------